 Bass - Pete Locke (Hucker Brown, One Piece Easy).
 He hasn’t always played the Bass, the electric guitar was his first love.
 He was brought up on a diet of British pop music (Madness, The Police, Duran Duran, Eurythmics) and brass bands (think "Brassed Off") before departing for metal and grunge sound, and then onto funk and rap.
 He brings his diverse sounds to The Freeriders.

 Drums - Doug Bligh (Hucker Brown, Goldrush, The Flood, Ganggajang).
 Born and raised in Sydney; he started playing in high school around 1967.
 He has played country/alt country over the years, though began with rock and prog rock style bands.
 He’s also a lover of soul and blues, particularly where original compositions are involved.

-Keyboards - George Bibicos (currently Hucker Brown, The Pearl Show, The Toni Swain band, in the past Danglin Brothers, Psycho Zydeco, Astro Tabasco).
+Keyboards - George Bibicos (Hucker Brown, The Pearl Show, The Toni Swain band, Danglin Brothers, Psycho Zydeco, Astro Tabasco).
 Originally from the beach suburb Maroubra, he has travelled to various exotic places in the world, which have influenced his music.
 Inspiration also comes from the great jazz musicians like Miles Davis, Herbie Hancock etc. His multi talents lean into the sounds of The Freeriders.

 Timeless melodies and fresh jams have been captured by the band in a bunch of original songs and covers influenced by the groovy 70's-era soul, blues, funk, and rock.

 With an experienced rhythm section, a strong guitar/keys partnership, and a singer that delivers everything from heartfelt ballads to soul-funk attitude, The Freeriders will not disappoint.

 Follow them on Facebook for gig info and live performances in the future.